datumtechs/datum-network-deploy/README_EN.md

 - ### *Services that must exist inside MetisNode and the order in which they are deployed*

 > From the above figure, we get to know the network topology of each service inside MetisNode.
-It is thus clear that consul, carrier, and admin are the services required in the organization, and other services are deployed as needed; if you need to provide data capabilities or computing services for multi-party collaborative computing, you must also have via and fighter.
+It is thus clear that consul, carrier, and admin are the services required in the organization, and other services are deployed as needed; if you need to provide data capabilities or computing services for multi-party collaborative computing, you must also have ice_via(Glacier2/IceGrid) and fighter.
 In the former case, you need to deploy fighter (data), and in the latter case, you need to deploy fighter (compute).

 **The order of service deployment:**

 > (1) Services that must be deployed (whether involved in task computing or not): [1] consul service -> [2] carrier service -> [3] admin service.
 >
-> (2) Optional services (only needed for task computing): [4] via service -> [5] fighter(data) service and fighter(compute) service.
+> (2) Optional services (only needed for task computing): [4] ice_via service(Glacier2/IceGrid) -> [5] fighter(data) service and fighter(compute) service.

 - ### *Relationship between Moirea and MetisNode*